Best Museums in London For Kids

 Our favourite London museums for kids are below.

-London’s Natural History Museum for Kids
+Natural History Museum Best in London for Kids animals

-t’s a lot of fun to see these creatures up close and interact with them!
-You can watch an animatronic T Rex roar in all its glory or immerse yourself in some interactive displays that make for great photo ops too.
+To your left, as you enter the grand entranceway, you’ll find the dinosaur exhibit area.
+It’s a lot of fun to see these creatures and interact with them!
+You can watch an animatronic T Rex roar, or immerse yourself in some interactive displays that make for great photo ops too.

 We visited the London Natural History Museum in the school holidays this year.
 Visitors were required to have reservations to enter the Natural History Museum.
 A reservation is free and if you don’t make one, booking a time slot, you may not be allowed into the museum.
 Make a reservation for this London museum on the website below.